 - Allen County Public Library: This Fort Wayne, Ind., library’s claim to fame is the Periodical Source Index, which catalogs thousands of genealogical and historical periodicals published since 1800.
 Staff have collected more than 10,000 titles.
-You can access PERSI from any library that has a HeritageQuest Online subscription.
+You can access PERSI at the library or by searching Findmypast.com.

 The library specializes in Canadian, British Isles, African-American and American Indian research.
 Its collection comprises 588,645 microfilms and microfiches, 55,804 volumes of family history books, 206,366 volumes of local history books, 28,575 microfilm reels of historical newspapers, thousands of maps and gazetteers, and more.

 - Clayton Library Center for Genealogical Research: This branch of the Houston Public Library keeps its entire collection in open stacks.
 It has the complete US census as well as the General Register Office Vital Records Indexes for 1837 to 1930 for England and Wales.
 A variety of materials pertain to Mexico and the Gulf Coast region, including immigration records for Southern ports.

 - Family History Library (FHL): The Church of Jesus Christ of Latter-day Saints’ research facility in Salt Lake City is the largest genealogical library in the world, with more than 4,000 branch Family History Centers (FHCs) in 88 countries.